 Using adrenaline to treat anaphylaxis

-Adrenaline stimulates the heart and reverses the spasm in the blood vessels and the lung passages, reduces oedemaOedemaThe presence of an excessive amount of fluid in or around cells, tissues, or serous cavities of the body. and urticaria, thus countering the anaphylaxis.
-But this very potent agent can cause irregular heartbeat, heart failure, severe hypertensionHypertensionHigh blood pressure. and tissue necrosisNecrosisThe death of living cells or tissues. if used inappropriately, although not when treating true anaphylaxis.
+Adrenaline is a vital treatment, it stimulates the heart and reverses the spasm in the blood vessels and the lung passages, reduces oedemaOedemaThe presence of an excessive amount of fluid in or around cells, tissues, or serous cavities of the body. and urticaria, thus countering the anaphylaxis.
+But, if used inappropriately, this very potent agent can cause irregular heartbeat, heart failure, severe hypertensionHypertensionHigh blood pressure. and tissue necrosisNecrosisThe death of living cells or tissues., although not when treating true anaphylaxis.

 The expiry date of adrenaline should be written on the outside of the emergency kit.
 Adrenaline that has a brown tinge must be discarded.